-Imagine a place where learning comes to life.
-A place where students of all ages can make their own discoveries.
+Imagine a place where learning comes to life—a place where youth become forces of nature.

 Wetland Centres of Excellence

 DUC-recognized Wetland Centres of Excellence combine learning and leadership.